Sensing Performance of the IEEE 802.11bf Protocol and Its Impact on Data Communication: Conclusion

 \section{Conclusion}

 IEEE 802.11bf is a relatively new standard for Wi-Fi sensing.
-While integrating sensing with communication in Wi-Fi network leads to more efficient use of spectrum and hardware, it also contributes to communication overhead.
-Although the \ac{TGbf} has carefully designed the IEEE 802.11bf protocol to limit the overhead, there is no performance analysis of the protocol and its impact on data communication available in the literature.
-In this paper, we evaluate performance of the protocol and its impact on data communication using performance metrics defined by us.
-Our simulation results show that, when NDPA sounding phase with reporting is enabled, EDCA access is not suitable for sensing since it can lead to missed sensing.
-Also, very short SAW duration (e.g., 10), even at low sensing load, is not a good choice since it leads to missed sensing.
-A good rule of thumb is to have PIFS access with SAW duration set to a large value (e.g., its maximum value of 127), which ensures $0\,\%$ PSO in almost all the cases.
+While integrating sensing with communication in a Wi-Fi network leads to more efficient use of spectrum and hardware, it also contributes to communication overhead.
+Although the \ac{TGbf} has carefully designed the IEEE 802.11bf protocol to limit the overhead, there is no sensing performance analysis of the protocol and its impact on data communication available in the literature.
+Hence, those are the focus of this paper.
+Our simulation results show that when NDPA sounding phase with reporting is enabled, EDCA access is not suitable for sensing, since it can lead to missed sensing.
+Also, a very short SAW duration (e.g., 10), even at a low sensing load, is not a good choice since it leads to missed sensing.
+A good rule of thumb is to have PIFS access with SAW duration set to a large value (e.g., its maximum value of 127), which ensures $0\,\%$ PSO in almost all cases.